Dnipro: Euromaidan

-On 26 January 2014, 3,000 anti-Viktor Yanukovych (Ukrainian President) and pro-Euromaidan activists attempted but failed to capture the Regional State Administration building.Ukraine protests 'spread' into Russia-influenced east, BBC News (26 January 2014) There were street disturbances and Euromaidan protesters were reported to be beaten up by paid pro-Yanukovych supporters (the so-called Titushky).
+On 26 January 2014, 3,000 anti-Viktor Yanukovych (Ukrainian President) and pro-Euromaidan activists attempted but failed to capture the Regional State Administration building.
+There were street disturbances and Euromaidan protesters were reported to be beaten up by paid pro-Yanukovych supporters (the so-called Titushky).
 Dnipropetrovsk Governor Kolesnikov called them "extreme radical thugs from other regions".

 Two days later about 2,000 public sector employees called an indefinite rally in support of the Yanukovych government.
 Meanwhile, the government building was reinforced with barbed wire.
 On 19 February 2014 there was an anti-Yanukovych picket near the Regional State Administration.
 On 22 February 2014, after a further anti-Yanukovych demonstration, Dnipropetrovsk Mayor Ivan Kulichenko, for the sake of "peace in the city" left Yanukovych's Party of Regions.

 Simultaneously the Dnipropetrovsk City Council vowed to support "the preservation of Ukraine as a single and indivisible state", although some members had called for separatism and for federalization of Ukraine.
 On the same day, after street fighting in Kyiv, 22 February 2014, Yanukovych left Ukraine and went into Russian exile.